MobilizeNet/SnowConvertDDLExportScripts/Redshift/README.md

-# RedShift Export Scripts
+# Redshift Export Scripts

 This repository provides some simple scripts to help exporting your Redshift Code so it can be migrated to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://www.mobilize.net/products/database-migrations/snowconvert).

 ## Version

-Release 2021-03-18
+Release 2021-03-24

 ## Usage